stackhpc/stackhpc-kayobe-config/doc/source/operations/secret-rotation.rst

           pwgen -s 40 1

+    2. Update the value of ``grafana_admin_password`` in ``passwords.yml``

-    2. Exec into the Grafana container on a controller
+    3. Exec into the Grafana container on a controller

        .. code:: bash

           sudo docker exec -it grafana bash

-    3. Run the password reset command, then enter the new password
+    4. Run the password reset command, then enter the new password

        .. code:: bash

           grafana-cli admin reset-admin-password --password-from-stdin

-    4. Update the value of ``grafana_admin_password`` in ``passwords.yml``

-13. Update the MariaDB database password
+12. Update the MariaDB database password

     1. Generate a new secret: